-Finite Automata (FA) is simpler kind of machine, which was originally proposed [11] to model the brain.
-Now FA can be used in many areas other than this; to check behavior of digital circuits, as a lexical analyzer of a typical compiler, to scan large bodies of text to find occurrences of phrases or words, to verify systems which of those consist of finite number of distinct states.

-If we consider any system or component, these are in any one of the finite number of discrete states at a given time.
-These states have the responsibility in maintaining the memory of systems history.
-Since there are only finite numbers of states, this remembering all these is not possible.
+Finite Automata (FA) is simpler kind of machine, which was originally proposed [9] to model the brain.
+Now FA can be used in many areas other than this: to check behavior of digital circuits, as a lexical analyzer of a typical compiler, to scan large bodies of text to find occurrences of phrases or words, to verify systems which of those consist of finite number of distinct states.
+Any system or component is in any one of the finite number of discrete sates at a given time.
+These states have the responsibility of maintaining the memory of systems history.
+Since there are only finite numbers of states, remembering all these is not possible.
 Therefore the system should be designed carefully with fixed set of resources.

-Since this deals [19] with definitions and properties of mathematical models of computation, this is an excellent place to study of the theory of computation.
+Since this deals [18] with definitions and properties of mathematical models of computation, this is an excellent place to study of the theory of computation.
 Therefore, this can be used to simulate the new memory model of our research.